History of Afternoon Tea

 The solution for the Duchess was a pot of tea and a light snack, taken privately in her boudoir during the afternoon.
 Very soon the Duchess was inviting her aristocratic friends to join her for afternoon tea, at 4 o’clock.
 Only the best porcelain, fine linen table cloths were used, accompanied by dainty sandwiches and delicate cakes.

-Everyone dressed in their best fashions and spend the afternoon discussing the latest news about London and afar.
+Everyone dressed in their best fashions and spent the afternoon discussing the latest news about London and afar.
 Between 1830 and 1900 afternoon tea developed as an accepted part of British life style.

 At Nutfield Priory Hotel & Spa we delight guests with our traditional afternoon tea.
 What better place to enjoy this fine tradition than in one of our lounges or Cloisters Restaurant in this historic country house.